fifth-postulate/functional-geometry-in-prolog/README.md

-# functional-geometry-in-prolog
+# Functional Geometry in Prolog
-Functional Geometry in Prolog
+This repository contains an exploration of the ideas found in the paper "Functional Geometry" by Peter Henderson, transposed to Prolog.